 Now that your belly is full, it’s time to see New York from above.
 The star attraction of the Rockefeller Center is the Top of the Rock and we suggest going in the evening to see the city lights.

 Top of the Rock entrance is free with the New York Pass or you can get more information on visiting the Top of the Rock at their website.
-Open until 11pm (reduced hours for COVID)
+Open until 11 pm

 You have now spent three days in New York.
 Congratulations, now head back to your hotel for a good rest, because there is plenty more to see.

 Day 4 New York City Itinerary – Shopping and NYC Neighbourhoods

 Today is a day to relax and pick up all the places you still want to see in New York.
 It was a late night last night, so you can relax and have breakfast at an authentic New York City diner.
 Today we are taking in the culture and heartbeat of New York.

 Make your way to Grand Central Terminal, and take a moment to explore the largest train station in the world.
 Go inside up to the second level to watch the hustle and bustle of the daily New York City commuters.